A Star Citizen fleet in space — a cinematic moment that sells the dream

 Social/emergent moments Unscripted stories and chaos Group play, orgs Playing solo with zero direction

-This is a beginner funnel, but it’s also just good consumer advice: validate that you enjoy the loop before you upgrade anything.
+This is the lowest-risk way to start: confirm that you enjoy the loop before you upgrade anything.

 Option Who it’s for Why it’s smart Common mistake